 I write fiction to celebrate plants and nature.
 My genre is magic realism.
 As such, you can expect my writing to present the supernatural in a real-world setting.
-Along the way, it is vivid and playful.
+Along the way, it is vivid, playful and often other-worldly.
 It embraces oral tradition, and delves into myth to reflect identity and society.

 As a child, I loved adventure stories – ripping yarns – but the hero was always a Tom, Jack, or Horace (Sawyer, Hawkins, Holly, respectively).
 While Disney princesses now are all uniformly sassy, and young adult fiction has the kick-ass Katniss Everdeen of the Hunger Games Trilogy, female protagonists in adult adventure remain few and far between (the characters created by author Scarlett Thomas proving the exception to the rule).
 I want to read about women with whom I identify, not just Lara Croft heroes-with-34DDs.